-including the input state $|+\rangle ^{\otimes n}$ and the $X$-basis measurements as an {\sf IQP} circuit.
-Here $\theta_j \in [0, 2 \pi)$ is a real number meaning the rotational angle, and $\{ S_j\}$ is a set of subsets of $\{ 1,2,...n\}$ on which the commuting gates act on. {\sf IQP} is defined as a sampling problem from the {\sf IQP} circuit, whose probability distribution is given by
+where $\theta_j \in [0, 2 \pi)$ is a real number meaning the rotational angle, and $\{ S_j\}$ is a set of subsets of $\{ 1,2,...n\}$, on which the commuting gates act.
+We refer to a poly($n$) number of commuting gates, including the input state $|+\rangle ^{\otimes n}$ and the $X$-basis measurements, as an {\sf IQP} circuit. {\sf IQP} is defined as a sampling problem from the {\sf IQP} circuit, whose probability distribution is given by

 where $s_i \in \{0, 1\}$ is the measurement outcome and $|+_{s_i} \rangle= Z^{s_i} |+\rangle$. \end{defi}